textpattern/textpattern.github.io/administration/sections-panel.md

 ## Default publishing section

 Here you can select what section you'd like to be the default choice when starting to write a new article.
-This can be overrode of course in the Write administration panel per article.
+This can be overrode of course in the Write panel per article.

 ## Editing sections